RefurbishedCommodore/Commodore64/README.md

 # Statistics

+The statistics below are based on newly refurbished Commodore 64 computers that are both documented in this GitHub repository and linked from refurbished-commodore.com.
+Older refurbished Commodore 64 computers that are only documented on the main website, refurbished-commodore.com, are not included in these statistics.

 ***No-Fault-Ratios***

 The No-Fault Ratio indicates the likelihood that a randomly selected Commodore 64 is a working machine before refurbishment starts.
 A “working machine” is defined as a Commodore 64 that passes all initial tests.